Data protection law in transition: A conversation with expert Katharina Raabe-Stuppnig

 The questions with which companies turn to the law firm today are manifold:

-In addition to legal assessments, strategic questions are playing an increasingly important role: Where are responsibilities to be located in the company?
-How do you balance compliance, cybersecurity, and innovation?
-Raabe-Stuppnig and her team support companies not only in implementation, but also in positioning within the new legal framework.
+In addition to legal assessments, strategic questions are playing an increasingly important role: Where should responsibilities be assigned within the company?
+How can compliance, cyber security and the ability to innovate be reconciled?
+Raabe-Stuppnig and her team support companies not only with implementation, but also with positioning within the new legal framework.

 EU vs. USA: Different basic attitudes

 A particularly sensitive issue is the use of software from third countries – for example by US hyperscalers.
-Although there are also data protection laws in the USA, Raabe-Stuppnig said, the protection applies primarily to US citizens.
-For EU citizens, these regulations are much weaker.
+Although there are also data protection laws in the USA, Raabe-Stuppnig says, the protection primarily applies to US citizens.
+These regulations are significantly weaker for EU citizens.

 “The problem lies in the weighting: The security interests of the NSA often take precedence over the data protection of non-Americans.
 The ECJ has already found this disproportionality twice – and thus overturned central principles such as Safe Harbor and Privacy Shield.”